cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 The number after `-n` can be changed to however many cores one has on their processor.

-Howevver, running this program takes upwards of 4 minutes to complete with 6 cores.
+However, running this program takes upwards of 4 minutes to complete with 6 cores.
+We can use numba to speed up the program execution time.

+### Numba

 Numba, an open-source JIT (just in time) compiler, is a Python module that translates Python code into machine code for faster runtimes.

-The numba version of this program runs faster, even cutting runtime down by a few minutes:
+The numba version of the Monte Carlo program runs faster, even cutting runtime down by a few minutes:

 ---
 ``` python